 Serve with fluffy and buttery vegan mashed potatoes.

-Delicious served with gluten-free garlic knots.
+Delicious when served with gluten-free garlic knots.

 - Check out the video on How To Peel And Chop Butternut Squash.